modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 	[P13] Charpak invents a multiwire proportional chamber (1968).

 !!! info "Level *inter*."
-	The operation of the level *inter* is connected to the description of experiments, activities for obtaining the values and understanding the meanings of observable and measurable quantities.
+	The operation of the level *inter* is connected to the description of experiments: activities for obtaining the values and for understanding the meanings of observable and measurable quantities.
 Cognitive relationships among physical concepts are proposed or proved for improving or transforming explaining physical concepts.

 	[N02] Becquerel discovers spontaneous radioactivity (1896).